Point Pleasant Beach Boardwalk and Jenkinson’s: A Family-Friendly Beach Day

 Dive into Jenkinson’s Aquarium at the Point Pleasant Beach Boardwalk

 Need a break from the sun?
-Jenkinson’s Aquarium, a top spot listed on our NJMOM Aquarium Guide. is the perfect place to cool off and entertain the whole family.
-The aquarium has marine exhibits designed to emphasize the importance of wildlife conservation with Atlantic sharks, Pacific sharks, coral reefs, penguins, and seals.
-There’s still plenty to see at this two-story aquarium to stay busy all afternoon.
+Jenkinson’s Aquarium is a top spot on our NJMOM Aquarium Guide and the perfect place to cool off.
+The two-story aquarium has marine exhibits designed to emphasize the importance of wildlife conservation with Atlantic sharks, Pacific sharks, coral reefs, penguins, and seals.
 View the sharks in their 58,000-gallon tank or see them overhead on the Shark Balcony, get playful with Luseal, the blind seal who’s a local aquarium celebrity, talk to the parrots, or explore the Pine Barrens.
-Meet Stitch, Lilo, and Kai, the friendly penguins at Jenkinson’s Aquarium during the adopt-a-penguin program.
+Meet Elmer, Kringle, Betty, and the other friendly penguins at Jenkinson’s Aquarium during the adopt-a-penguin program.
 But perhaps the biggest highlight is Wally, the adorable two-toed sloth who hangs out on a branch and entertains kids for hours.
 See him when you sign up to participate in The Scoop on Sloths program or reserve a Sloth Encounter.
-And Jenkinson’s Aquarium on the Point Pleasant Beach Boardwalk is always a crowd-pleaser, which is why many families love coming here every time they visit the shore.
+And Jenkinson’s Aquarium on the Point Pleasant Beach Boardwalk is always a crowd-pleaser, which is why many families love coming here whenever they visit the shore.

 Take a ride at Jenkinson’s Amusement Park

 From toddlers taking their first amusement ride to teens and adults who want thrills, Jenkinson’s South Amusement Park has something for everyone.
 Let your little ones soar up high on the mini planes, float on the cute ring of boats, or take a spin on the Samba Balloons.
-Then the whole family can hop on the carousel and board a train ride after.
+Then the whole family can hop on the carousel and board a train ride afterward.
 Are your older kiddos looking for more of a thrill?
-Try out the fast-paced Moby Dick ride, feel the pendulum motion on Pendolo, or take the 50-foot tall Pirate Plunge.
-If your family likes to be active, test your skills and balance on the two-level Adventure Lookout Ropes Course and zip-line.
-Or get out your thrills at the newly opened 7D Dark Ride with 3D vision, sound, and movement featuring either a zombie or carnival-themed movie.
+Try out the Starship 3000, feel the pendulum motion on Pendolo, or take the 50-foot tall Pirate Plunge.
+If your family likes to be active, test your skills and balance on the two-level Adventure Lookout Ropes Course and Zipline.
+Or get out your thrills at the 7D Dark Ride with 3D vision, sound, and movement featuring either a zombie or carnival-themed movie.
 Insider tip: If you purchase an Emusement card, you can also earn rewards with Jenkinson’s E-rewards program.

-The Point Pleasant Boardwalk arcades have the classics like skee ball or the more modern games for all ages to enjoy.
+The Point Pleasant Boardwalk arcades have classics like skee ball or modern games for all ages to enjoy.

 Win at the arcade on the boardwalk